matthew-brett/pydagogue/git_annex_from_scratch.md

 As you have seen, Git-Annex can use Git repositories on filesystems as storage for GAOs — in the repository `.git/annex` directory.

 But Git-Annex can also have *special remotes*, that have no necessary relationship to Git repositories.
-For example, they can work with directories on file-sharing systems such as Dropbox and Google drive.
+For example, they can work with directories on file-sharing systems such as Dropbox and Google Drive.

 You create special remotes with the `git annex initremote` command.
 I don't cover those here, but see the [Git-Annex page on special